A lot of businesses are starting to take their content marketing campaigns seriously.

 As a result, create a giveaway and set up a lead capture form so that people can join your email list when they click through to your site.

-Now let’s look at another struggle that content marketers face.
+Now let’s look at another struggle that content marketing campaigns face.

 Measuring the R.O.I of content marketing

-Whether you know it or not, working out the R.O.I of content marketing is a challenge.
+Whether you know it or not, working out the R.O.I of a content marketing campaign is a challenge.

 There are many reasons for this.

-Defining R.O.I. is important, because it will make it easier for a content marketer to decide how many resources to dedicate to creating content.
+Defining R.O.I. is important, because it will make it easier for a digital marketing expert to decide how many resources to dedicate to creating content.

 Those resources could be time or money or both.

-The other reason, however, is that if you can work out the R.O.I of content marketing, it’s often easier to convince other people in your company that content marketing is something worth investing in.
+The other reason, however, is that if you can work out the R.O.I of a content marketing campaign, it’s often easier to convince other people in your company that content marketing is something worth investing in.

 Which is almost the same point that was being made in the first reason – though in this instance, we’re talking about larger companies, where other people need convincing.

-67% of those who prove greater R.O.I from content marketing, when compared to the previous year, receive bigger budgets for content marketing.
+67% of those who prove greater R.O.I from content marketing, when compared to the previous year, receive bigger budgets for content marketing campaigns.

-In fact, marketers who at the very minimum just track R.O.I, are 20% more likely to receive increased content marketing budgets.
+In fact, marketers who at the very minimum just track R.O.I, are 20% more likely to receive increased marketing campaign budgets.

-If you remember from an earlier chart, 29% of marketers faced a challenge with content marketing, because there was a lack of ‘Vision/Buy-in from higher ups.’
+If you remember from an earlier chart, 29% of marketers faced a challenge with their content marketing campaigns, because there was a lack of ‘Vision/Buy-in from higher ups.’

 It’s because of stats like this, that 37% of B2C content marketers are looking for ways to measure content marketing R.O.I.